Braddan A.F.C.: History 1970 to 1980

 There was real optimism that the 1970s could be the decade when Braddan returned to the top of Manx football, but it was not to be.
 The decade in fact proved to be the most turbulent in Braddan's history with three relegations, three promotions, a sponsorship deal, and some shock news from Clucas’ Laundry over the club's future tenancy of the Cronkbourne pitch.

 By this stage of Braddan's history the very close links between the club and the laundry had diminished, and in 1972 the club was first informed that the football field had been assigned by the company for future industrial development.
 At any stage from then onwards, the club could be given three months’ notice to leave the site.
 This was the beginning of what were to be 23 years of uncertainty and frustration before the club finally vacated the pitch and became established at a new venue.

 It was a difficult time on the pitch too as the first team dropped from third place to bottom in two seasons, and were relegated in 1972.
 The Combination team won the Combination 2 title the following season as the 1st Team narrowly missed promotion, but Braddan bounced back to the top flight in style in 1974 as convincing Division 2 champions after a wonderful season.

-After a promising return to the big time, another relegation followed in 1975–76, but that season will be best remembered for Braddan producing one of the most famous FA Cup upsets of all time with a sensational 4–3 home win over Peel in the quarter-final.
-The western side had been nigh-on unbeatable in Manx football for several years and this was one of the most celebrated results in Braddan's history.
+After returning to the top division, another relegation followed in 1975–76.
+That season also saw Braddan record a 4–3 home win over Peel in the quarter-final of the FA Cup.
+Peel had been among the dominant sides in Manx football for several years prior to the match.